Developmental Progression in DIR Floortime

 Through these meaningful interactions, children not only strengthen their emotional connections but also enhance their ability to regulate emotions effectively.
 This nurturing process helps in achieving healthier emotional and cognitive outcomes.
 Studies indicate that Floortime not only improves a child's attachment to significant others but also eases autism symptoms in children with varying levels of severity [3].

 Enhancing emotional and cognitive development through DIR/Floortime can lead to long-lasting benefits.
-For further details on the effectiveness of this approach, refer to our article on potential long-term benefits of dir floortime.
+For further details on the effectiveness of this approach, refer to our article on potential long-term benefits of DIR floortime.

 Overall, the DIR/Floortime approach is essential in facilitating the emotional and cognitive progression of children on the autism spectrum, allowing them to form meaningful connections and engage more fully with the world around them.